 - Dachau Concentration Camp.

-These are many worthwhile World War II destinations in Germany you can consider visiting.
-While these sites may not be fun-filled, they are historically remarkable and essential to understanding German, European and global history.
+You can consider visiting many worthwhile World War II destinations in Germany.
+While these sites may not be fun-filled, they are historically remarkable and essential to understanding German, European, and global history.

 Taking a trip to Germany without visiting these places would be pretty remiss.
-It’s important to learn lessons from the past so they may never be repeated.
+Learning lessons from the past is essential so they may never be repeated.

 See Related: Cheap Places to Travel